 Kim Zolciak and Kroy Biermann Dress Like a Playboy Bunny and Hugh Hefner for ‘RHOA’ Finale: Pics!

 Couples costume goals!
-Kim Zolciak and her husband, Kroy Biermann, upped their Halloween game on Thursday night, rocking a Playmate and Hugh Hefner costume, respectively.
+Kim Zolciak and her husband, Kroy Biermann, upped their Halloween game on Thursday night, rocking a Playmate and Hugh Hefner costume.

 The pair were attending an event, which was being filmed for the finale of Real Housewives of Atlanta, and they went all-out.